Overbearing or Caring Caregiver?

 Scenario One: Intervention

 - When family exists, the first step is a family meeting to discuss concern for the caregiver and the care receiver.
 Know that this will place the caregiver “on notice” and control may increase rather than decrease.
 The care receiver will deny any need for other support due to a fear that if wishes are stated the overbearing caregiver will leave.
+Fear that the care receiver will be exposed to physical harm is another fear.
 The meeting is more of a formality and giving notice that “things will be changing”.

 - Discuss that scheduling time away or time off is needed for the caregiver and the care receiver.
 Everyone needs a break in routine.